jak-o-lantern/BachelorthesisEditMode/README.md

 <code> samtools view --threads num_threads -F 4 -bS PATH-TO-MAPPED-FILE/pyr_d60_all_reform_mapped.sam > OUTPUT-PATH/pyr_d60_all_reform_mapped_RAW.bam </code>

 <h3> <center> 7.2 sorting and indexing the file (r_bam > .bam and .bam.bai) </center> </h3>
-Since anvi'o and samtools require different versions of Python, switch to the environment that has the right Python version (3.0 I think) installed (The installed version of Python can be checked with <code> "conda list" </code> or <code> "conda version python" </code> in the desired environment).
+Since anvi'o and samtools require different versions of Python, switch to the environment that has the right Python version (3.0 I think) installed (The installed version of Python can be checked with <code> "conda list" </code> or <code> "conda version python" </code> in the desired environment). <br>

 <code> anvi-init-bam -T num_threads PATH-TO-MAPPED-RAW-BAM-FILE/pyr_d60_all_mapped_RAW.bam -o OUTPUT-PATH/pyr_d60_all_mapped.bam </code>